 C++ becomes more and more challenging for the professional programmer

-C++ is very often used in safety critical systems
+C++ is very often used in safety-critical systems

-There is a conceptional problem.
+There is a conceptual problem.
 We have to follow a C++ standard that is from 2008.
-To say it differently that guidelines are not the state of the art for modern software development in C++.
+To say it differently, guidelines are not state-of-the-art for modern software development in C++.
 It’s three standards (including C++17) behind.

 To be honest.
-I don’t believe that MISRA C++ will ever come in lockstep with the current C++ standard.
+I don’t believe MISRA C++ will ever come in lockstep with the current C++ standard.
 My hope is a different one.